Frequently Asked Questions

 My GP has diagnosed me, what happens next?

 Ask your GP to refer you to a Lymphoedema Clinic, hopefully your Clinical Commissions Group (CCG) will provide funding for lymphoedema and lipoedema.
 The Lymphoedema Clinic team have the expertise to assess you for compression garments and advise you on the best way to manage lipoedema.
 Individual patients vary enormously and so it is best to be assessed for the best treatments for you.
-Lymphoedema clinics have different criteria for funding, your CCG doesn’t fund their own Lymphoedema Clinic you can ask to be referred to a clinic that takes out-of-area referrals.
+Lymphoedema clinics have different criteria for funding, if your CCG doesn’t fund their own Lymphoedema Clinic you can ask to be referred to a clinic that takes out-of-area referrals.
+If you are a member of Lipoedema UK we can help you find clinics and services in your area.

 What do I need to know about Compression Therapies?

 Compression garments encourage the flow of blood and lymph fluid within the lymphatic system which helps prevent fluid retention/oedema in the tissues and the onset of Lymphoedema.
 In addition, fluid within the tissues is encouraged to move towards the root of the limb, where it can be drained away more easily.
 Therefore wearing compression garments will hopefully stop the progression of Lipoedema into Lipo-lymphoedema.
-Many lipoedema patients find compression garments reduce pain and improve their mobility but it is important to be assessed by an expert in compression for lipoedema because lipoedema skin is often very sensitive.
+Many lipoedema patients find compression garments reduce pain and improve their mobility but it is important to be assessed by an expert in compression for lipoedema because lipoedema skin is often very sensitive and it can be very difficult to measure Lipoedema patients to ensure a good comfortable fit without specialist training.

 You can read more about compression therapies on our website under Treatments.